achiriboga/success_app/README.md

 # Your Success App

-The purpose of this documentation is to present a concept for a new To-Do list.
+The purpose of this documentation is to present a concept for a new To-do list.
 If you would like to participate on this project, please feel free to 'Pull Request' your improvements.
 Also, please feel free to add any comment that can make this concept better in any way.

 ## Problem